PeterLinccl/E-Commerce/README.md

 # E-Commerce Web Application
-- Fully functional E-commerce website built by Angular and Spring Boot.
+- E-commerce website built by Angular, Spring Boot and MySQL.

 ## Features
 - Search for products by keyword.